And third hour now up and running on the Rush Limbaugh program.

 Oberstar now wants the wetlands Gestapo not to be a state function.

-They want the Army Corps of Engineers to have access to every, every puddle, every pond, whether it's a navigable waterway or not.
+They want the Army Corps of Engineers to have access to every puddle, every pond, whether it's a navigable waterway or not.

-And what they did there is a guy was sent fined and I believe sent to prison for filling in a ditch without a permit from the Army Corps, I believe it was.
+And what they did there is a guy was sent, fined and I believe sent to prison for filling in a ditch without a permit from the Army Corps, I believe it was.

-Goes all the way to the Supreme Court.
+It goes all the way to the Supreme Court.

 They send it back to the lower courts.